 - Accept responsibility

 - Look at your mistake as an opportunity to learn something

 - Use this mistake never to make the same mistake again (the mistake becomes a principle, in Ray Dalio’s words)

 I really enjoyed Emotional Intelligence 2.0.

-There is a hot debate in the psychology world on whether or not emotionally intelligence is even a thing.
+There is a hot debate in the psychology world on whether or not emotional intelligence is even a psychological trait.